- 1 Outdoor Empire Recommendations

 The extreme CQB nature of an indoor game can reduce everyone to a Rifleman or a CQB Specialist.
 A CQB Sniper is more or less a designated marksman who provides over watch in an urban environment game.

-A woodland or blended woodland/urban game makes range a more important factor.
+A woodland or blended woodland/urban game makes the range a more important factor.
 In these game types Snipers, Support Gunners, and Grenadiers can really stretch their legs here.
 A Rifleman can use full sized rifles and Grenadiers have an excellent advantage.
 Larger, heavier, and longer weapons are more welcomed here than in an urban environment.

-High end airsoft guns can be quite expensive, say $300 and up range.
-They often feature nicely crafted bodies, all metal construction and high quality internals.
-These models are often upgradeable, but can be more complicated to upgrade or work on.
-A high end weapon should have an excellent body, look and feel realistic.
+High-end airsoft guns can be quite expensive, say $300 and up range.
+They often feature nicely crafted bodies, all metal construction, and high-quality internals.
+These models are often upgradeable but can be more complicated to upgrade or work on.
+A high-end weapon should have an excellent body, look and feel realistic.